 - Each sign must be less than six square feet in area and four feet in height.

-- To report signs on public property or for any questions please contact Building & Zoning at 847-835-4111.
+- To report signs on public property or for any questions please contact the Public Works Department at (847) 835-4111.